Deppalallo/academic-website/content/authors/admin/_index.md

 title: "Harun Deppalallo"
 ---

-My name is Harun Depalallo.
-I am from West Sulawesi, Indonesia.
 I created this website to share ideas and knowledge that I learned at university or that I learned on my own.
 I'm still learning and if you have any ideas, you may be able to share them with me.
 {style="text-align: justify;"}